Brussels Sprouts, Noncrossing Trees, and Parking Functions: Number of moves

 It is easy to recover the short label of an arm from its long label; simply take the first component of the pair, and then take the first component of that pair, and so on, until one arrives at something that is a number rather than an ordered pair; this is the desired short label of the arm.
 For instance, an arm with long label $((4,3),(2,(1,5)))$ would have 4 as its short label.

-It is also easy to construct the short labels of all the arms from a game configuration (not necessarily an endstate).
-The arcs that have been drawn at any stage divide the disk into smaller simply-connected sets (hereafter {\bf regions}), each of which contains a boundary segment of the original disk.
+It is also easy to determine the short labels of all the arms directly from a game state (not necessarily an endstate) without following an iterative process that tracks the moves that led to that state.
+The arcs that have been drawn at any stage divide the disk into smaller simply-connected sets (hereafter {\it regions}), each of which contains a boundary segment of the original disk.
 To find the short label of a particular arm $a$ that lies in a particular region, draw a simple closed clockwise loop that traverses the interior of the region, starting from $a$ and hugging the boundary as it goes.
 Suppose that when the loop first encounters the boundary of the original disk, the vertex it encounters is the one originally indexed as $i$.
 Then $i$ is the short label of $a$.
-See Figures 4 and 5.
+See Figure~\figlabels.